-These estimated benefits were produced from geospatial data by analyzing the existing 1percent and 0.2-percent annual chance floodplain boundaries with the proposed post-project floodplain boundaries.
-These proposed flood risk conditions were compared to the existing conditions flood risk indicators for a given area to quantify the reduction of flood risk achieved by implementation of an FMP or FMS.
+These estimated benefits were produced from geospatial data by analyzing the existing 1% and 0.2% annual chance storm event floodplain boundaries with the proposed post-project floodplain boundaries.
+The proposed flood risk conditions were compared to the existing conditions flood risk indicators for a given area to quantify the reduction of flood risk achieved by implementation of an FMP or FMS.
 The results of the analysis are shown for each FMP or FMS in TWDB-Required Table 13 and Table 14, respectively.

-Potential Impacts and Benefits from the Flood Management Solutions or Flood Mitigation Projects to Other Resources
+Potential Impacts and Benefits from the Flood Management Strategies or Flood Mitigation Projects to Other Resources

-Potential impacts and benefits from FMS or FMP are explored for the Trinity Region from the standpoint of environment, agriculture, recreation, navigation, water quality, erosion, and sedimentation.
+Potential impacts and benefits from FMS or FMP were explored for the Trinity Region from the standpoint of environment, agriculture, recreation, navigation, water quality, erosion, and sedimentation.
 Factors unique to the Trinity Region were reviewed and an assessment of how these factors might interact with a potential FMS or FMP are discussed below.